vasanthgx/cifar100/README.md

 The results indicate varying levels of performance across different methods for classifying images from the CIFAR-100 dataset.
-Building a CNN from scratch achieved the highest accuracy at 36%, showcasing the potential of custom architectures tailored to specific tasks.
-Using a pre-existing network with pretrained weights followed closely with 32%, demonstrating the efficiency of leveraging learned features.
-However, transfer learning combined with fine-tuning showed slightly lower accuracy at 30%, suggesting the challenge of adapting generic features to a more specific dataset context.
+Using a pre-existing network with pretrained weights achieved the highest accuracy at 46%, demonstrating the efficiency of leveraging learned features.
+Building a CNN from scratch followed with an accuracy of 36%, showcasing the potential of custom architectures tailored to specific tasks.
+Transfer learning combined with fine-tuning showed slightly lower accuracy at 31%, suggesting the challenge of adapting generic features to a more specific dataset context.

 **Improving Results**